mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 Installation
 ------------

-On linux, the docker-machine binary is a separate install (the docker toolbox contains docker-machine by default).
+On linux, the docker-machine binary is a separate install (the docker toolbox and the docker for windows/mac tools both install docker-machine by default).
 Check the latest version in [https://github.com/docker/machine/releases](https://github.com/docker/machine/releases) and follow the instructions, e.g.:

 {% highlight bash %}